texastribune/newsapps-graphic-kit/README.md

 npm run deploy
 ```

-The package will deploy to graphics.texastribune.org/donor-wall.
-To change the location, update the package.json file.

 ## Assets

 The graphics kit comes with an empty app/assets folder for you to store images, fonts and data files.
 The kit works best if you add these files to app/assets/images, app/assets/fonts and app/assets/data.
 These files will automatically be ignored by git hub, if added to the proper folders, to prevent a storage overload and to keep files locally that may have sensitive information in an open source project.